-The county provides substance use disorder services to Medi-Cal members who meet criteria for these services.
+The county provides substance use disorder services to Medi-Cal members who qualify for these services.
 Members who are identified for substance use disorder treatment services are referred to their county department for treatment.
-To find all counties' telephone numbers online, visit https://dhcs.ca.gov/individuals/Pages/SUD County Access Lines.aspx.
+For a list of all counties' telephone numbers go to https://dhcs.ca.gov/individuals/Pages/SUD County Access Lines.aspx.